 Litigation Support: Lost Income – Commercial Tenant

-In a recent Litigation Support engagement, Ryan Nguyen, Forensic Accounting Manager, provided expert testimony based on forensic accounting analysis of economic damages.
+In a recent Litigation Support engagement, Ryan Nguyen, Forensic Accounting Manager, provided expert testimony based on his forensic accounting analysis.

-Our client, a local doctor, leases his facility and recently his partner passed away suddenly, creating a vacancy in the building and a need to find a tenant to fill the space.
-Our client brought on a tenant, who moved from Northern California and was supposed to pay his proportionate share of the office expenses, including rent.
+Our client, a local doctor, leased his facility.
+His partner suddenly passed away, creating a vacancy in the building with a need to fill the space.
+Our client brought on a new physician tenant, who moved from Northern California and agreed to pay his proportionate share of the office expenses including rent.
 However the tenant’s practice never became profitable and he quickly fell behind on payments, with his debt growing over the course of a year.
+Our client filed suit.

-The jury found 12-0 in our client’s favor, awarding all unpaid expenses and denying the tenant any damages for lost future income.
+The jury found 12-0 in our client’s favor, awarding all unpaid expenses including rent and denying the tenant any damages for lost future income.